BobBuildTool/bob/doc/manual/configuration.rst

     Typically the build step will produce a lot of intermediate files (e.g. object files).
 The package step has the responsibility to distill a clean result of the package.
-The ``packageScript`` will receive a single argument with the patch to the build step.
+The ``packageScript`` will receive a single argument with the path to the build step.

 Each step of a recipe is executed separately and always in the above order.
 The scripts working directory is already where the result is expected.
 The scripts